Min3CraftDud3/HeroesTeamBugPlugin/README.md

 The files to use are located in the "out" folder.
 HTB.jar = plugin.
-look.php + image files are for web interface.
-You will need to edit the look.php file and add your MySQL information.
+WebInterface = files for website.

 Modify MySQL info in db_const.php